Environmental Protection Agency (EPA).

 Start Further Info

 Sherry Fuerst, (214) 665-6454, email@example.com (O3 and NO2 SIPs); or, (214) 665-6645, firstname.lastname@example.org (fine particulate matter).

 Throughout this document wherever “we,” “us,” or “our” is used, we mean the EPA.

-The background for this action is discussed in detail in our December 11, 2014, proposal (79 FR 73512).
-In that rulemaking action, we proposed to approve (1) a September 9, 2011, SIP submittal from the State of New Mexico pertaining to the implementation, maintenance and enforcement of the 2008 Pb NAAQS and (2) a July 31, 2014, SIP submittal removing from the SIP the repealed New Mexico cement kilns rule.
-The public comment period for the December 11, 2014, proposal (79 FR 73512) expired on January 12, 2015, and we did not receive any comments concerning our proposal.
+The background for today's action is discussed in detail in our March 26, 2015, proposal (80 FR 15963).
+In that rulemaking action, we proposed to approve (1) an August 27, 2013, SIP submittal from the State of New Mexico pertaining to the implementation, maintenance and enforcement of the 2008 ozone NAAQS, (2) a March 12, 2014, SIP submittal pertaining to the implementation, maintenance and enforcement of the 2008 nitrogen dioxide NAAQS, and; (3) that the November 27, 2012 and October 9, 2014 final SIP actions pertaining to the interstate transport requirement for visibility protection meet the requirement for the 2006 PM 2.5 NAAQS.
+The public comment period for the March 26, 2015, proposal (80 FR 15963) expired on April 27, 2015, and we did not receive any comments concerning our proposal.
 Therefore, we are finalizing our proposed action.

 II.
 Final Action